-- ► Can my Touchpoint tools work on my single page application (SPA)?
+- ► Can my Touchpoints work on my single page application (SPA)?

-The only requirement is to ensure that the links you want to open in contextual help have the correct class associated with the Touchpoint tool.
+The only requirement is to ensure that the links you want to open in contextual help have the correct class associated with the Touchpoint.
 The name of this class is determined when creating the Touchpoint.
-Read more about configuring the contextual help Touchpoint tool.
+Read more about configuring the contextual help Touchpoint.

-- ► Can my Touchpoint tools work on my local application?
+- ► Can my Touchpoints work on my local application?

 Touchpoints require a reliable host name to whitelist and send data to.
 This is a security future that is enforced by cross-origin resource sharing (CORS) and is an industry-wide best practice.